rpadma/NaiveBayes-WebCrawler/Readme.txt

 NaiveBayesTest.java -Three parameter are needed to pass as command line arguments

-1) parameter - path of file which contain category and summarized data
+1st  parameter - path of file which contain category and summarized data
-2) parameter - path of file contain keyword count for each catefory
-3) parameter - path of file containing test data.
+2nd  parameter - path of file contain keyword count for each category 3rd  parameter - path of file containing test data.

 findDuplicate - Java code to find duplicate painting urls.